Vector leptoquark contributions to lepton dipole moments: Fitting the measurements

 \section{Fitting the $(g-2)_\ell$ measurements}

+We perform parameter scans to obtain the parameter regions consistent with the experimental values of $(g-2)_\ell$.
+The significant contributions come from the chirality-flipping terms that depend on the product of two independent couplings (which, in general, could be complex) as ${\rm Re} (x^{L\al}_{i\ell}{x^{R\overline\alpha}_{i\ell}}^*)$ [see Eq.~\eqref{eq:LQAMDM}].
+Since the LHC only limits the absolute values of these couplings, we assume all couplings to be real for simplicity and vary the couplings within the perturbative range, i.e., $\lt[-\sqrt{4\pi},\sqrt{4\pi}\rt]$.
+In most plots, however, we do not show the entire range but focus only on the interesting parts.

 We list the vLQs that can, in principle, provide a positive shift to $(g-2)_\mu$, i.e., $\Dl a_\mu > 0$ in the limit $\kappa_{Y}=1$, $\widetilde{\kappa}_{Y}=0$ (or $\kappa_{eff}=1$, $\widetilde{\kappa}_{eff}=0$) in Table~\ref{tab:vLQgm2}.
-However, if we take a bottom-up minimalist point of view in terms of the number of new Yukawa couplings, we find that no vLQ can explain the $(g-2)_\mu$ anomaly with just one coupling of $\mc{O}(1)$ or smaller (while the rest are practically zero or negligible).
-Table~\ref{tab:dipmom1coup} shows the $1\sg$ ranges of the individual couplings needed to resolve the anomaly for $m_{\ell_q}=2.5$~TeV.
-Since the chirality-preserving terms are suppressed by $m_\mu^2/m_{\ell_q}^2$, the associated coupling must be pretty large to explain the anomaly.
+However, if we take a bottom-up minimalist point of view in terms of the number of new vLQ couplings, we find that no vLQ can explain the $(g-2)_\mu$ anomaly with just one coupling of $\mc{O}(1)$ or smaller (while the rest are practically zero or negligible).
+Table~\ref{tab:dipmom1coup} shows the ranges of the individual couplings needed to accommodate the $(g-2)_\ell$ measurements at $1\sg$ level for $M_{\ell_q}=2.5$~TeV.
+With just one coupling, only the chirality-preserving term contributes.
+Since it is suppressed by $m_\mu^2/M_{\ell_q}^2$, the associated coupling must be pretty large to explain the anomaly.
 The coupling can be lower for lighter vLQs; however, since the current bounds on vLQ masses from the direct pair-production searches are roughly about $2$~TeV, the vLQs cannot be much lighter.
 On the other hand, increasing the mass would only push the coupling to a bigger value beyond the perturbative regime.